alexatwoodhead/UnitTest_DTL_HL7/README.md

 ```
 Parameters:
 * matchPackage - The facility will search for any transform classes that match this package path<br/>
-* targetPackage - The base target page to generate new TestCase classes in<br/>
+* targetPackage - The base target package to generate new TestCase classes in.
+(Use different from source package).<br/>
 * copySubPackageNames - If enabled generate TestCase classes in sub packages as discovered from matched transforms<br/>
 * addToProject - If specified.
 Attempt to automatically add classes to the named Studio Package.
+(Running in Studio Output window).
 * listOnly - If enabled only list the classes that would be generated
 * pStatus - List of errors encountered.